denisidoro/navi/README.md

 ### Advanced variable options

-For lines starting with `$` you can add use `---` to customize the behavior of `fzf` or how the value is going to be used:
+For lines starting with `$` you can use `---` to customize the behavior of `fzf` or how the value is going to be used:

 ```sh
 # This will pick the 3rd column and use the first line as header